scikit-image/scikit-image/INSTALL.rst

 4. System wide installation
 ---------------------------

-**Linux only:** If you must use your system's package manager to install scikit-image, we recommend reading the official documentation from your operating system.
+**Linux only:** If you intend to use your system's package manager to install scikit-image, we recommend reading the official documentation from your operating system.
 Each operating system, and Linux distribution, has its own package manager, and as such the exact installation steps might differ for each